rticommunity/rticonnextdds-simulink-examples/README.md

 # rticonnextdds-simulink-examples
-Examples using RTI Connext DDS and the Simulink DDS Blockset
+This repository includes examples using RTI Connext DDS and the Simulink® DDS Blockset.